darelabs/ipay-ghana-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-1.0.6 is a minor update.
-Broken links and typos fixes with WordPress 5.7 compatibility.
+1.0.7 is a minor update.
+Normalisation of status and support for payment notification.